Madeira during the Christmas season 2018

 Closed roads during the Market Night in Funchal

 In the afternoon, all roads in the city centre were closed.
-Immediately, streets were filled with people trying to set up street food and drink stands.
+Immediately after, streets were filled with people trying to set up street food and drink stands.
 Local news company began preparing the stages and installing cameras.
-I am astonished by the tempo in which the locals were able to set up their stand and prepare the centre for the crowd of party people.
+I am astonished by the tempo in which the locals were able to set up their stands and prepare the centre for the crowd of party people.

 After sunset, the city started to become very crowded, very fast.
 People were coming in big groups from all parts of Funchal.
 It was impossible to park a car anywhere close.

 The best tip for those attending the Market Night – leave your car in the garage or come to Funchal very, very early.
-Public bus lines are adjusted, there are many detours, so the easiest way to get to the centre will always be on foot.
+Public bus routes are modified, there are many detours, so the easiest way to get to the centre will always be on foot.